-We will effect the Reverse Stock Split immediately prior to and contingent upon the completion of this offering, pursuant to which each 2.6 shares of common stock held of record by the holder thereof will be reclassified into one share of common stock.
-No fractional shares will be issued in connection with the Reverse Stock Split.
+On February 25, 2025, we implemented the Reverse Stock Split, pursuant to which each 2.6 shares of common stock held of record by the holder thereof were reclassified into one share of common stock.
+No fractional shares were issued in connection with the Reverse Stock Split.